aramzes/TradingBot/README.md

 └───feed                   # public data
 └───account                # private data
 └───strategy               # trading strategies.
-It may or may not include examples └───trader                 # executing and keeyping track of orders and trades └───utils                  # utility modules to connect to external modules such as telegram and databases
+It may or may not include examples └───trader                 # executing and keeping track of orders and trades └───utils                  # utility modules to connect to external modules such as telegram and databases
 ```